Pierce M. B. Young

 Pierce Manning Butler Young (November 15, 1836 – July 6, 1896) was an American soldier, politician, diplomat, and slave owner.
 He was a major general in the Confederate States Army during the American Civil War, and after the war a four-term United States Congressman from Georgia, before serving in the diplomatic corps.

 Early life and career

 Young was born at Spartanburg, South Carolina on November 15, 1836.
 His father, Dr. R. M. Young, was a son of Capt.
 William Young, a soldier in the American Revolution under George Washington.
+Young's maternal grandmother descended from the Cavaliers of England, who migrated to Maryland around the 1740s.
+She married Mourning Stone, who was a Loyalist during the American Revolution, and helped to give refuge to Lord Cornwallis during his campaign in South Carolina.
 When Pierce was a small boy, his father moved to Bartow County, Georgia, and enlisted private tutors for his children.
 At the age of thirteen, Young entered the Georgia Military Institute in Marietta, and graduated in 1856.
 He subsequently briefly studied law.
 In 1857, he was appointed to the United States Military Academy but resigned only two months before graduation due to Georgia's secession.